ZakaryaNoori/laravel-vue-project/README.md

 # Laravel Vue auth and CRUD

-Simple Laravel crud and authentication with vuejs.
+Simple Laravel crud and jwt token authentication with vuejs.

 ## Installation